securityengineer/SecurityInterviews/docs/questions.rst

 * What kind of attack is a standard diffie-hellman exchange vulnerable to?
 	MITM

-* How do you generate a random number?
+* How do you safely generate a random number?
 * What's wrong with your standard RNG?

 * Describe HMAC in detail.

-* Describe encryption modes, CTR, ECB, CBC.
+* Describe encryption modes, CTR, ECB, CBC, GCM.

+* What's good and bad about TOFU?

 DNS
 ---